oracle/node-oracledb/doc/api.md

-Note: Oracle Database will implicitly commit when a [DDL](https://docs.oracle.com/database/121/CNCPT/glossary.htm#CHDJJGGF) statement is executed irrespective of the value of `isAutoCommit`.
+Note: Oracle Database will implicitly commit when a [DDL](https://docs.oracle.com/database/121/CNCPT/glossary.htm#CHDJJGGF) statement is executed irrespective of the value of `autoCommit`.

 ## <a name="oraaccess"></a> 9.
 External Configuration